danwing/cidfi/draft-wing-cidfi.md

 CPU effort on the CNEs.
 A mitigation is using several DCIDs for every packet importance.

-The server's identity is not disclosed to the CIDFI Network Elements, thus maintaining the end user's privacy.
+Other than what can be inferred from a destination IP address, the server's identity is not disclosed to the CIDFI Network Elements, thus maintaining the end user's privacy.
 Communications are relayed through the client because only the client knows the identity of the server and can validate its certificate.